angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## What is a Linked Signal?

-A Linked Signal is an experimental feature that Angular 19 introduces to help you manage state that automatically syncs with other signals.
+A Linked Signal is a new feature that Angular 19 introduces to help you manage state that automatically syncs with other signals.
 In simple terms, we receive a writable signal that resets itself when the value of its source signal changes.
 A Linked Signal can be created by using the [`linkedSignal()` factory function](https://next.angular.dev/api/core/linkedSignal).